elliptic1/TestNewsApp/README.md

 drawn with low-level primitives and partly overlaying images.
 See also how to visualize on and off, light and dark version in the Android Studio Preview.

-[6]: app/src/main/java/com/example/jetnews/ui/interests
+[6]: app/src/main/java/com/tbse/mininews/ui/interests
-[7]: app/src/main/java/com/example/jetnews/ui/interests/SelectTopicButton.kt
+[7]: app/src/main/java/com/tbse/mininews/ui/interests/SelectTopicButton.kt

 ### Data

-The data in the sample is static, held in the `com.example.jetnews.data` package.
+The data in the sample is static, held in the `domain` module.

 ### Instrumented and Robolectric tests